Validation policy: manual vs automatic

 • fraud control matters more than speed

-• you expect many borderline cases that need human review
+• you expect many borderline receipts that need a human to decide

 Example

 A live event with staff at the prize desk usually fits Manual.
-A broad national proof-of-purchase coupon flow usually fits Automatic better.
+A broad national proof-of-purchase coupon offer usually fits Automatic better.

 Was this helpful?